Managed switches can play an essential role in your overall network health. But, do you know enough about them to make the right decisions?

 This means that SNMP queries can assess the health of the network or the status of a determined device.
 The SNMP protocol is the responsible for displaying the information in an easy-to-understand format, so network administrators can monitor the network and quickly detect and respond to any issues without having to physically go to a remote site.

-Setting managed switches up may take a little longer in comparison to unmanaged switches, because the second ones generally have the plug and play capability.
+Setting these smart switches up may take a little longer in comparison to unmanaged switches because the second ones generally have the plug and play capability.